The Impact of Dynamic Parking Rates: 17+ Months Across 10+ Markets

 The program is “set & forget”.
 Our operator partners provide high-level parameters at the beginning, and then commit to let the algorithm run and learn for at least 90 days.
 After that, the data usually stabilizes, showing us that it’s aligned with the market value.
 Resulting in not only a revenue increase for owners and operators, but higher satisfaction of the community, and a reliable amount of demand.

-We know it can be difficult to try new things, which is why we don’t charge anything upfront (no commitment or cancellation fees), and have focused on making the implementation process easy.
 Parking professionals that are interested, can try it out risk free and uncover the value, quickly.
+No commitment or payment upfront with an easy implementation process.
 If you don’t like the results after 90 days, simply turn it off, no questions asked.

 The truth about cannibalization